The best free video editing software: how to cut clips without the cost

 What you need to know

 FlexClip is an online video editor with three tiers, there's a free version, Plus version and a Business version for teams.
 Unlike Adobe Express, there isn't a mobile version, so if you want to work solely on the browser, this is the software for you.
 The free version gets you 720p HD downloads, one stock video/audio per project and a maximum of 12 projects, with a max video length of up to 10 minutes.
-This may be more than enough for anyone who's looking to get started and experiment with video editing, although those who are looking for a long-term free video editing solution may be put off by the project limit.
+This may be more than enough for anyone who's looking to get started and experiment with video editing, although some may be put off by the project limit.

 Features: When we tested FlexClip, we were impressed by its range of assets.
 There are over 5,000 customisable templates and plenty of royalty free audio on offer.
 The templates comes in a range of ratios and presets imports as different layers, making them easy to adjust.
 There's also a branding tool that enables you to add a custom watermark to your videos.